 U.S. citizenship is granted either automatically by being born on U.S soil or incorporated territories (jus soli) or by having U.S. citizen parent(s) (jus sanguinis) from birth.
 A child can also acquire citizenship later through his or her parent(s)’s own naturalization if it occurred prior to the child reaching the age of 18.

 A child born outside of the United States to one or two U.S. citizen parents may acquire U.S. citizenship at birth.
 Note that the laws have changed the requirements over the years, especially the Child Citizenship Act (CCA), effective February 27, 2001.
-One should consult with an experienced immigration attorney to find out whether he or she meets those requirements if there is any doubt.
+One should consult with an experienced immigration lawyer to find out whether he or she meets those requirements if there is any doubt.

 Time abroad counts as physical presence in the United States if the time abroad was: